Felix Fabri

 Felix Fabri (also spelt Faber; 1441 – 1502) was a Swiss Dominican theologian.
-He left vivid and detailed descriptions of his pilgrimages to Palestine and also in 1489 authored a book on the history of Swabia, entitled Historia Suevorum.
+He left vivid and detailed descriptions of his pilgrimages to Palestine (including the earliest accounts of Jerusalem syndrome).
+In 1489 authored a book on the history of Swabia, 'Historia Suevorum'.

 He made his early studies under the Dominicans at Basel and Ulm, where he spent most of his life.

 "Faber" is the Latin nominative singular form of his surname.
-He is often referred to as "Fabri", the Latin genitive singular, i.e. the possessive form, because his name appears this way in the title of his book, "Fratris Felicis Fabri Evagatorium in Terræ Sanctæ, Arabiæ et Egypti peregrinationem".
+He is often referred to as "Fabri", the Latin genitive singular, i.e. the possessive form, because his name appears this way in the title of his book, Fratris Felicis Fabri Evagatorium in Terræ Sanctæ, Arabiæ et Egypti peregrinationem (The Wanderings of Brother Felix Fabri in the Pilgrimage to the Holy Land, Arabia, and Egypt).

 One of Fabri's companions during his 1483–84 pilgrimage to the Holy Land was Hungarian poet and cleric János Lászai (Johannes de Lazo).

 In Jerusalem, he met Bernhard von Breidenbach.

 A fictional account of Fabri's journey to, and time in, the Holy Land is found in the book A Stolen Tongue, by Sheri Holman.

+The memoir The Book of Wanderings (2015) by Kimberly Meyer is an account of her pilgrimage with her daughter, retracing Fabri's journey from Ulm to Alexandria.